jlandersen/vscode-kafka/docs/Consuming.md

 In this case, the starting offset can be only be configured via the [kafka.consumers.offset](#kafkaconsumersoffset) preference.

-Known limitations:

-* UTF-8 encoded keys and values only.
-If data is encoded differently, it will not be pretty.
-* One consumer group is created per topic (may change in the future to just have one for the extension).

 ### Kafka file

 Define simple consumers in a `.kafka` file, using the following format: